 As of June 30, 2019, the funded status of the PERF was 70.2 percent.
 This percentage was determined by dividing the total assets in the PERF by the sum of liabilities for all plans reported under the PERF.
 CalPERS calculated the PERF funded status value using a 7.0 percent discount rate.
 As of June 30, 2019, the funded status of the JRF II was 99.4 percent.
 CalPERS calculated JRF II funded status value using a 6.5 percent discount rate.
-As of June 30, 2019, the funded status of the LRF was 116.8 percent.
+As of June 30, 2019, the funded status of June 30, 2019, the funded status of June 30, 2019, the funded status of the LRF was 116.8 percent.
 CalPERS calculated LRF funded status value using a 5.0 percent discount rate.
 All these funded statuses were calculated based on the market value of assets used in actuarial valuations that set funding requirements for employers.

 Under GASB 67, there is a difference between the assumptions and components used to determine the net pension liabilities that must be reported in financial statements and the actuarial accrued liabilities and actuarial value of assets used to determine pension contributions established as part of funding valuations.
-The Actuarial Section included in this report provides actuarial information that was derived for purposes of establishing the funding requirements of employers for which CalPERS administers retirement benefits.
+The Actuarial Section included in this report provides actuarial information that was derived for purposes of establishing the funding requirements of employers for which CaIPERS administers retirement benefits.

 The GASB 67 financial reporting discount rate for the PERF remained at 7.15 percent.
 Assets used for GASB 67 financial reporting purposes are slightly greater than assets used for funding requirements, as the former include amounts for deficiency reserves and fiduciary self-insurance, which creates differences in plan assets reported in the funding actuarial valuation report.
 CalPERS is required to report Plan Fiduciary Net Position as a percentage of Total Pension Liability for the cost-sharing multiple employer plans (PERF B and PERF C) and for the single-employer pension plans (LRF, JRF, and JRF II).
 The discount rates used for financial reporting for the PERF B, PERF C, LRF, and JRF II are set equal to the unadjusted long-term expected return assumption for each plan.
 The discount rates used for funding are net of administrative expenses.
 The funding discount rate used in the JRF valuation differs from the financial reporting discount rate which is based on 20-year tax-exempt General Obligation Municipal Bonds.
+The LRF funding discount rate is 5.00 percent, JRF is 3.00 percent, and JRF II is 6.50 percent.
+The financial reporting discount rate used in the JRF was not impacted as its benefit obligations are funded by the state using the payas-you-go method.